Skip to content

 You can also consider other non-cash perks like more personal time-off, tenure-based sabbaticals, flexible time-off (like we have at Toggl!), catered weekly lunches, etc.

 Introduce greater pay transparency to avoid the unwarranted negative sentiment some employees may harbor.
-On average, an increase in pay transparency levels leads to a 30% decrease in the likelihood of an employee seeking a new job.
+On average, an increase in pay transparency levels can also boost employee retention rates significantly, according to iMercer.

 Switch from proactive recruiting to proactive talent nurturing to ensure that your best hires are motivated to do their best work for your company, and not to look for a new job.